bestia-dev/rust01_the_beginning/README.md

 Congratulations!
 You wrote your first working rust project.

 I am sure you want to try this again.
 Press the "arrow up".
 The command prompt will suggest the last typed command from history.
+In this moment it is `cargo run`.
 Run it by pressing Enter.
+This history is super usefull, because you will repeat the same commands a lot.
 This time the compilation is really fast, because there is nothing new to compile.
 ## VSCode
 Now you want to see and change the code.
 I choose the opensource editor VSCode.